hitsub/CookieAssistant/README.md

     - Spirit sets are a regular procedure and will not be performed during the cool time.
   - Auto train dragon and set auras
     - Auras are set only when the dragon is fully grown.
+    - This feature automatically will pet the dragon to get upgrades.
+  - Auto-toggle Golden Switch feature
+  - Auto hire brokers feature
+    - Office upgrades are also automatic.
+  - Auto buy chocolate egg feature
+    - Just before ascend, set the aura "Earth Shatterer", sell all buildings, and then buy Chocolate egg.
+    - When enabled, auto-switch seasons and auto-buy upgrades will ignore the chocolate egg.
   - Setting the interval for the above features
   - Check update this mod
 - JP